-- Keep electrical appliances such as an electric fan, radio, high-powered speakers, air conditioner, and microwave oven away from your computer.
-The strong magnetic fields generated by electrical appliances can damage the monitor and data on the solid-state drive or solid-state drive. - Do not place any beverages on top of or beside the computer or other attached devices.
+- Keep electrical appliances such as electric fans, radio, air conditioners, and microwave ovens away from the computer.
+The strong magnetic fields generated by these appliances can damage the monitor and data on the internal storage drive. - Do not place any beverages on top of or beside the computer or other attached devices.
 If liquid is spilled on or in the computer or an attached device, a short circuit or other damage might occur. - Do not eat or smoke over your keyboard.
 Particles that fall into your keyboard can cause damage.